frc-west/frc-west.github.io/courses/CSE 1110/1 - Programs/1 - Programming.md

 It can also mean that a programmer can write a *loop*.
 Loops are instructions that are run multiple times, depending on some kind of condition.

     while user is asleep, ring alarm
-    turn off alarm
+    after, turn off alarm

 The alarm will ring until the user wakes up.

 This is useful for all kinds of things, as you will see later on.
 Almost 80% of program execution is actually in loops.
 Many loops in modern day computers do things like this:

-    while no button has been clicked, display page display page that the button that was pressed refers to
+    while no button has been clicked, display page after, display page that the button that was pressed refers to

-You can see that both of these "while" loops take for granted that the condition they were waiting on is now false.
+You can see that the instructions after both of these "while" loops take for granted that the condition they were waiting on is now false.
 In the first one, the programmer knows that the user is awake now, by virtue of the fact that the loop is over.
+It can then turn off the alarm.
 The second example also knows that a button has been clicked because "no button has been clicked" is now false.
+It will then display the page of which the button was pressed for.

 With these simple but powerful tools, we can write complex and useful applications.